samra-xloop/gilded-rose-java/readme.md

 ## Instructions

 - Watch [this video](https://www.youtube.com/watch?v=8bZh5LMaSmE) by Sandi Metz.
-- Fork & clone this repository
+- Fork & clone this repository.
-- Use IntelliJ's code coverage tool to write tests that increase coverage to **100%**
+- Build the project and run the tests to ensure they all pass before you get started.
-- Refactor, following the example set by Ms. Metz
+- Refactor, following the example set by Ms. Metz.
-- Verify the tests still pass
+- Verify the tests still pass.
+- If you complete the refactor in the time alotted, you can then attempt to make the conjured tests pass (remove the @Ignore annotation so they start failing)

 ***Make sure you do not touch the 40 line if statement!***